|In 1923 BBC engineering research and development work took place in a room

 Surrey, home of BBC Research & Development for many years.
 When

-the BBC sold this establishment the beasties moved to Centre house, the
+the BBC sold this establishment the beasties moved to Centre house (near

-present home of part of BBC Research & Development.
-Perhaps they are
+new home of part of Research & Development.
+They are now (2020) in The

 feature one of them on the home page of this web site.
 At some point

 they were named Gryphon and George.
-I think that George is holding the
+George is holding the